 A Chinese woman who beat her husband to death with a gun after suffering months of domestic violence should not be executed.

-A prosecutor in the Dominican Republic has filed charges against five policemen and a naval officer for the murder of two men in 2009, in what Amnesty International called a key case that points to the pressing need for radical police reform in the Caribbean country.
+A prosecutor in the Dominican Republic has filed charges against state agents for the murder of two men in 2009, just another example of the pressing need for radical police reform.

 Oussama Bouajila and Chahine Berrich from an anti-poverty street art group were charged after they were caught writing slogans in support of the poor.

 The four people, who helped a woman who reported being raped by state security forces, have been detained for over a week without charge.

 In 2012 alone, around 560 women were murdered across the Central American country, many after being sexually assaulted.

 Sudanese teacher and activist Jalila Khamis Koko has been released after nine months in detention, during which time she faced the death penalty on fabricated charges.